laura-digio/Fintech/doc/tech-glossary.md

 **Proxy** is a server that acts as an intermediary for requests from clients seeking resources from other servers.

+# R

+## RESTful API

+**REST** defines a consistent and uniform interface for interactions between clients and servers.
+For example, the HTTP-based REST APIs make use of the **standard HTTP methods** (GET, POST, PUT, DELETE, etc.) and the URIs (Uniform Resource Identifiers) to identify resources. **REST APIs** are **stateless**, meaning that calls can be made independently of one another, and each call contains all of the data necessary to complete itself successfully.

 # S

 ## SaaS